-Hot Topic: End of year budgeting in the midst of a pandemic – with Brexit thrown in for some extra fun!
+Hot Topic: Budgeting in the midst of a pandemic – with Brexit thrown in for some extra fun!

 Driving financial and operational efficiencies is always an important part of the agenda when setting and reviewing budgets, with businesses looking at ways to enhance profit and reduce costs.
 During a pandemic this is brought into even sharper focus.
 It’s important therefore to engage budget holders, finance, procurement and C suite collectively to collaborate together and eliminate silos.
 Being on the same page is key to the success of achieving goals, moving ahead of the competition, resulting in smooth-running operations and opportunities for higher profits.
 As a result of integration between procurement, finance and budget holders, procurement savings are fully integrated in both annual budgets and forecasts throughout the year.
 This practice is generally more well established within GFR/directs procurement, and can be less so within indirects, resulting in scope for opportunity.